 Day 4 - Luang Nam Tha - cross the Mekong to Laos

-Time to cross the Mekong into Laos where we’ll begin with a drive through mountains and jungle to the remote town of Luang Nam Tha near the Chinese border.
-Stops on the way to visit the scenic, and only recently discovered, Kao Rao limestone cave system, as well as some of the area’s traditional minority villages.
-Accommodation at a beautifully situated eco-lodge on the banks of the Tha River.
+Cross the Mekong into Laos where we’ll travel through mountains and jungle to the remote town of Luang Nam Tha near the Chinese border.
+Stops on the way include the scenic, and only recently discovered, Kao Rao limestone cave system, as well as some of the area’s traditional minority villages.
+Overnight at a beautifully situated eco-lodge on the banks of the Tha River.

 Overnight: Luang Nam Tha Transport: Minibus, Meals: B, L, D,

 Day 5 - Nam Ha National Park - day trek